 Grant Fuhr, a 2003 inductee who played on the dominant Edmonton Oilers teams in the 80s, has two more career wins and one more Stanley Cup.
 Still, he has 25 fewer shutouts, a lower save percentage (.887 vs. .905), and higher goals allowed average (3.38 vs. 2.49) compared to Osgood, who has shown he unquestionably belongs in the Hall of Fame.

-Henrik Zetterberg Highlights Red Wings Who Will Soon Be Eligible
+Henrik Zetterberg Highlights Red Wings Who Are Recently Eligible

-Former Red Wings captain Henrik Zetterberg was set to become eligible in 2021, but he will now have to wait another year.
+Former Red Wings captain Henrik Zetterberg was set to become eligible in 2021, but he had to wait another year.

 Zetterberg won the Stanley Cup in 2008, earning the Conn Smythe Trophy in the process.
 He was also awarded the King Clancy Memorial Trophy in 2015 for his leadership and humanitarian contributions, but unfortunately, that’s where his individual accolades end.